jonitram/soundboardbot/README.md

     $ sh setup.sh

-5. Finally, to start the bot, run this command (requires python 3.7):
+5. To start the bot, run this command (requires python 3.7):

     $ python3.7 soundboardbot.py

+6. Finally, to issue commands to the bot, use ".sbb <command>".
+   ".sbb help" can explain how to use the bot.